 Outside of dance, she honed her business skills during a 13-year career with Gap Inc. Alyah left her merchandising role at Gap in 2011 to open Show & Tell Concept Shop, a boutique in downtown Oakland focused on ethical and sustainable design.
 While working closely with independent artisans and makers, she realized there was a need for spaces that centered the marginalized communities being displaced in the shifting Bay Area landscape.
 As a result, Alyah co-founded Qulture Collective in Jan 2015, a multifaceted community space and creative hub for Queer, Trans, and Non-Binary folks, with an emphasis on communities of color.
 In her role as Creative Director and Program Manager, Alyah facilitated hundreds of events and art openings over the course of four years.
 In 2019 Qulture Collective transitioned from a brick and mortar into a national digital platform.

-Alyah is currently pursuing an MFA in Dance: Embodied Interdisciplinary Praxis at Duke University and spends the balance of her time running her businesses, performing, and teaching her signature dance class “Ballet for Black and Brown Bodies” in studios throughout the US.
+In 2021, Alyah received her MFA in Dance: Embodied Interdisciplinary Praxis from Duke University.
+Currently, you can find her running her businesses, performing, and teaching her signature dance class, “Ballet for Black and Brown Bodies,” in studios throughout the US.